thibaudrobin/thibaudrobin-website/content/writeups/santhacklaus-2019/survivall.md

 ![](/img/santhacklaus-2019/screen-14.png)

-Also we can abuse of the reset password functionnality to check if the account is available.
+Also it was possible to abuse of the reset password functionnality to check if the account is available.

-Here we can see that user `th1b4ud` is not available.
+Here we can see that user `th1b4ud` was not available.

 ![](/img/santhacklaus-2019/screen-2.png)

-However `admin` account is available.
+However `admin` account was available.

 ![](/img/santhacklaus-2019/screen-3.png)